sirilyan/homebridge-sleep-screen/README.md

 Remote control works only on macOS right now.

-## Work in progress
+## TODO

-This is still at the very early stages.
-Use at your own risk.

-If you would like to contribute, feel free to send a PR my way.

-Enjoy!
+It is not possible to turn on the screen of a Windows 10 system.

+Linux support.